mfisher87/BSSw-fellowship-application/application/proposed-work.md

 ### What would you do as a BSSw Fellow?
 (1000 - 1500 characters)

-I propose to develop online resources documenting technical and practice-based solutions and remediations for technological and psychological barriers hindering researchers from engaging in open collaboration patterns.
-These resources would act as a gateway for for researchers and research software developers, both new and experienced, to adapt to increasing demand for openness in science.
-[TODO: Provide links to external resources, e.g. Scientific Python Developer Guide] [TODO: Provide tools and education to community leaders and aspiring community leaders; "Once my thing is 'open' how do I create my own positive community interactions?"]
+Current approaches to helping researchers adopt open collaboration patterns largely focus on technical training – teaching new tools and workflows.
+However, from my experience developing and teaching an open science workshop, mentoring individual researchers in open science practices, and open science strategic planning, learning is often stymied by discomfort.

-I propose to build an open, safe, and supportive community of practice on GitHub which will benefit from, contribute to, and sustain the online documentation resources mentioned above.
-I will leverage contacts from communities I am currently a member of, including  National Snow and Ice Data Center (NSIDC), NASA Openscapes, NASA EOSDIS, CryoCloud, Jupyter, and Center for Scientific Collaboration and Community Engagement (CSCCE), to seed this community with researchers who are transitioning to new ways of working openly.
+To fill this gap, I will develop within the Openscapes community a “GitHub group”, an open, safe, and supportive community of practice to help researchers comfortably participate in and lead communities on GitHub.
+I will seed this community with additional members from NSIDC, QGreenland, NASA EOSDIS, Jupyter, CryoCloud, and Center for Scientific Collaboration and Community Engagement.
+I will interview community members to gauge needs and growth over the performance period, establish open communication on GitHub Discussions, and identify patterns of discomfort and effective practices for addressing fears and concerns with open work modes.
+Community members will also help identify priorities and ensure the scope of work is achievable.

-These materials will differentiate from other open science training materials and communities by emphasizing positive experiences enabled by and addressing fears and concerns about open work modes.
-[Emphasizing positive exp.: provide a forum space for sharing them?]
-[Addressing fears and concerns: In my experience, these fears have often been overcomable with a small amount of time and care: fear of failing publicly by sharing examples of positive experiences failing publicly; fear of "scooping", intellectual theft, or improper citation by configuring citation metadata and automatic archival and DOI generation with Zenodo; and fear of loss of ownership by establishing collaborative governance.]
+With the aid of this valuable input, I will create online documentation and, if budget allows, educational videos for common needs and pitfalls, facilitate community collaboration, and provide technical and emotional support.
+These materials will include tutorials, curated links to external resources, and guidance for researchers to participate in and lead open source communities.